ru-corporate/boo/README.md

-Python client to download annual corporate report data from Rosstat websit.
-Dataset consists of balance sheet, profit and loss statement and cash flow.
+Python client to download annual corporate report data from Rosstat website.

+Dataset consists of balance
+sheet, profit and loss statement and cash flow.